bceverly/sysmanage-agent/README.md

 - 🔄 **Real-time Communication**: WebSocket-based connection for instant responsiveness
 - 🖥️ **Cross-platform Support**: Linux, Windows, macOS, FreeBSD, OpenBSD
-- 🔐 **Secure by Design**: Encrypted communication, no inbound ports required
+- 🔐 **Secure by Design**: Encrypted communication with HMAC validation, no inbound ports required
 - 📊 **System Monitoring**: CPU, memory, disk, network metrics collection
 - ⚡ **Command Execution**: Remote command execution with security controls
 - 🔧 **Package Management**: Remote software installation and updates
 - 💓 **Health Monitoring**: Automatic heartbeat and status reporting
 - 🌍 **Multi-language Support**: Native support for 11 languages
 - 🏃‍♂️ **Lightweight**: Minimal resource footprint and dependencies
+- 🔍 **Auto-Discovery**: Automatically discover and configure with SysManage servers on the network
+- ⚙️ **Remote Configuration**: Receive and apply configuration updates from the server

 ## Architecture

 The agent operates as a persistent service that:
+1. **Auto-discovers** SysManage servers on the network (if no configuration exists)
-1. Connects to SysManage Server via secure WebSocket
+2. **Connects** to SysManage Server via secure WebSocket with authentication tokens
-2. Registers itself with system information (hostname, IP, platform)
+3. **Registers** itself with system information (hostname, IP, platform)
-3. Sends periodic heartbeat messages
+4. **Monitors** system health and sends periodic heartbeat messages
-4. Listens for commands and executes them securely
+5. **Listens** for commands and configuration updates from the server
+6. **Executes** commands securely with validation and resource limits
-5. Reports command results and system status back to server
+7. **Reports** command results and system status back to server with message integrity validation

 ### Internationalization